 - In the meanwhile, preheat large ceramic non-stick skillet on medium heat.
 Add half of the olive oil.
 It should be hot enough to make tofu sizzle right away.

 - Add tofu cubes to a bowl with cornstarch mixture and gently stir to coat.
-Tofu will be coated in sticky wet cornstarch mixture.
+Tofu will be coated in sticky wet mixture.
 Perfect!

 - Add half of the tofu to a pan in a single layer.
 Cook until browned, about 2-3 minutes.
 Flip each cube with a spatula and pan fry for a few more minutes or until crispy (you can add half of the marinade now, from step 1 & 2 – it will collect at the bottom of the bowl, and the other half with next batch).
 Transfer to a plate and repeat this step with remaining tofu.